UBC-MDS/picfixPy/README.md

 | George J. J. Wu     | GeorgeJJW           |
 | Mani Kohli          | ksm45               |

-#### Project Overview:
+#### Project Overview

+Image enhancement is typically done with a full-scale editing software such as Adobe Photoshop or GIMP, but what if we just want to quickly touch up an image during prototyping in a programming environment?

-PicFix will allows you to quickly touch-up images in an IDE (i.e. Jupyter notebook, rstudio) without powering up a full-scale image processing software(i.e. ADOBE, MS).
-Be able to quickly apply contrast, vibrance, and a smart sharpen to photos quickly and swiftly!
-Simple to use, no fuss, we can simply use the following functions.
-Full blown photo editing libraries and softwares can be heavy weight, we just want to quickly touch up and fix up an image in the IDE without exiting the IDE.
+`picfixPy` allows users to quickly enhance images in an integrated development environment (IDE) (e.g. Jupyter notebook, RStudio) without powering up an image editing software.
+Users can quickly adjust the sharpness, contrast, and vibrance of .png images, by simply calling the corresponding functions.
+This package currently offers three essential image enhancement functions, and we hope to implement additional features in the near future.

-#### Functions:
+#### Functions

 ###### sharpen
-Given an image, darken the edges to get a sharpened effect, returns an image.
+Given a .png image, darken the edges to get a sharpened effect, returns a .png image.

 ###### contrast
-Given an image, make dark pixels much darker, and bright pixels slightly darker, returns an image.
+Given a .png image, make dark pixels much darker, and bright pixels slightly darker, returns a .png image.

 ###### vibrance
-Given an image, increase the overall intensity and saturation by increasing more for colours that were less saturated to begin with, returns an image.
+Given a .png image, increase the overall intensity and saturation by increasing more for colours that were less saturated to begin with, returns a .png image.

-How this project fit into the Python and R ecosystems

-#### Python ecosystem
+#### Fitting into the Python ecosystem

 [OpenCV](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) provides Python with an immersive package for complex image processing.
-However, what if you just need a quick, easy solution for basic image enhancement without having to dig into substantial documentation and implementations?
-Our proposal is to offer a simple alternative, allowing users to have the ability to enhance images quickly without the overhead of heavy library resources.
+However, even for basic image enhancements, users typically still have to dig into a substantial amount of documentation and implementation details.
+This project offers a simple alternative, allowing users to have the ability to enhance images quickly during prototyping without the overhead of heavy library resources.